RASPIAUDIO/Muse_library/readme.md

 ## Overview

 The **MuseLuxe Library** is an Arduino library designed for the ESP32-based Muse Luxe device.
-It provides seamless control over the Muse Luxe's NeoPixel LED and interfaces with the IP5306 Battery Management System (BMS).
-This library abstracts the complexities of NeoPixel management and battery monitoring, allowing developers to focus on building innovative applications with ease.
+It provides seamless control over the Muse Luxe's NeoPixel LED, interfaces with the ES8388 codec for audio, and includes support for various other peripherals.
+This library abstracts the complexities of NeoPixel management and audio control, allowing developers to focus on building innovative applications with ease.

 ## Features

 - **NeoPixel Control**: Easily set and display colors on the Muse Luxe's integrated NeoPixel LED.
-- **Battery Monitoring**: Retrieve accurate battery percentage, charging status, VIN current, and voltage pressure using the IP5306 module.
+- **Audio Playback**: Control audio playback using the ES8388 codec and integrate streaming or audio functionalities.
 - **Encapsulation**: Maintains proper encapsulation by providing public methods for interaction, hiding the underlying implementation details.
 - **Extensibility**: Designed to be easily extendable for additional functionalities and integrations.
-- **Debugging Support**: Logs essential battery and charging parameters to the Serial Monitor for debugging and monitoring purposes.
+- **Debugging Support**: Logs essential parameters to the Serial Monitor for debugging and monitoring purposes.

 ## Table of Contents